 Answer choices that contain fractions are almost always simplified fractions, so it’s imperative that students are able to recognize equivalent fractions to select the correct answer.

-A solid understanding of factors and multiples, as with equivalent fractions, can improve a student’s speed and agility during the Lower Level ISEE test.
-The two concepts can often be confused, so it’s worth taking the time to differentiate them.
+As with equivalent fractions, a strong grasp of factors and multiples can boost a student’s speed and accuracy on the Lower Level ISEE.
+Since these concepts are often confused, it’s important to take the time to clearly differentiate them.

 For example: 2 x 3 = 6.